tompston/gomarvin/README.md

 ### Notes

-If formatting does not work, run this
+- If formatting does not work, run this

 ```
 gofmt -s -w .
 ```

-<h3 align="center">If there are errors after creating a new config file, submit an issue.
+- If there are errors after creating a new config file, submit an issue.
 There might be some edge cases that have not been tested yet. (except for bugs caused by url params and routing, those should be fixed manually)</h3>

 ### Credits to used packages